The Dos and Don’ts of Self-Care

 Set boundaries.

-Let yourself say “no” and “f it”.
-Sometimes, these words and the actions that follow them are the best forms of self-care.
-Saying yes to everyone and doing everything you think you should do to be a nice and dedicated person sometimes leads you to engage in the opposite of true self-care.
+Sometimes one of the most meaningful forms of self-care is allowing yourself to say “no,” disappoint expectations, step back, or acknowledge your limits honestly.
+Saying “yes” to everyone and doing everything you think you should do to be a nice and dedicated person sometimes leads you to engage in the opposite of true self-care.

 Spend time with people that feel oh so good to be around.

-Be around people who remind you that you can achieve your wildest dreams.
-Spend time with people who know how to love you when you’re sad.
-Spend time with people who never make you feel ashamed to be who you are or to love what or who you love.
+Spend time with people you can exhale around.
+People who allow you to feel more like yourself rather than less.
+People who can hold both your joy and your struggles without making you feel like a problem to solve.
 Spending time with people who misunderstand, judge, or try to change you is often riddled with stress and is the farthest we can get from true self-care.

 Be good to yourself.